 Ok, you’re running out of time in New Zealand.
 It’s time to turn your nose to the coast, and high tail it to Christchurch, not forgetting to stop off at the above pictured Lake Tekapo on your way for a last view of spectacular southern alp scenery reflected in the eerie blue of a glacial lake.

 Christchurch, as you are probably aware, was very badly damaged in the earthquake of 2011, which caused widespread destruction, loss of life, and serious damage to property.
 The city is much recovered since then, but continues to undergo construction work as it turns itself into a garden city, so it may not be as accessible as it once was.

 All is not lost, though.
 Just outside Christchurch you will find the Banks Peninsula and the charming French inspired town of Akaroa, which is just the perfect place to relax for however many days you have left on this incredible journey, take in some local air, and perhaps visit one of New Zealand’s most scenic toilets.

 Then, return your hire car, hop on a plane, and pat yourself on the back.
-You did it.
-Here’s a map of what your route looked like:
+You did it!

 The End!
 Well done!